quakelive-server-standards/quakelive-server-standards/configs/standard/README.md

 # Standard server configuration

-The community voted upon standard `server.cfg` which replaces the original one from id Software.
+The community voted upon standard `server.cfg` which replaces the one from id Software.
 It represents the smallest common denominator for any Quake Live server configuration.

 ## Based on